Tibowl/KCCacheProxy/ReadMe.md

 Installation
 ======
-0. This bot requires [Node](https://nodejs.org/en/), and optionally git to clone this repository (or download zip at top right).
+0. This bot requires [Node](https://nodejs.org/en/), and optionally git to clone this repository (or download zip at top right, unzip it somewhere).
-1. Install dependencies with by running `npm i` in the folder.
+1. Install dependencies with npm by running `npm i` in the folder with `package.json`.
 Optionally you can preload assets at this point or use a cache dump, see "Preloading" for more information.
 2. You can start the proxy server with `node proxy`.
 (Cannot be run while preloading)
 3. Depending on browser/viewer used, set it up to use `localhost:8081` as HTTP proxy.
 Below are details on how to set up in Chrome with extra safety that it doesn't redirect game api requests through the proxy.